dgwaldo/ags-resource-proxy/README.md

 		}

 Note: The location of the config file can be set when the proxy config service is injected.
 Example: ("/MyFolder/proxy.config.json")

+Note: If you consolidate your various configurations into a single file, you may instead pass a configuration object to the ProxyConfigService constructor.

 Next add the following to the Configure method.